pypa/pip/docs/html/user_guide.rst

 requirements).

-As an example, say ``SomePackage`` has a dependency, ``SomeDependency``, and both of them are already installed but are not the latest avaialable versions:
+As an example, say ``SomePackage`` has a dependency, ``SomeDependency``, and both of them are already installed but are not the latest available versions:

 - ``pip install SomePackage``: will not upgrade the existing ``SomePackage`` or ``SomeDependency``.